The May Sale is now on: get 20% off all guidebooks and eBooks! No discount code is needed. Offer ends 25th May.

 For those in a hurry, this substantial walk might be enough to satisfy a visit to Galloway.
 It can be completed in a day18km (11 miles) with 1100m of ascent.
 No need to make a night of it, unless watching the sun rise over Loch Enoch from the summit of the Merrick is desired.

-The path up Merrick is well used by Galloway standards – it has a path signboard at its foot and starts with a jumble of peat and boulders above the rocky Buchan Burn.
+The path up Merrick is well used by Galloway standards – it has a signboard at its start point at Bruce's Stone and the path begins with a jumble of peat and boulders above the rocky Buchan Burn.
 It quickly ascends through a band of Sitka spruce.
 Lower ground around the Galloways is overgrown with these trees.
 The main Merrick path is a quick way up through the plantation, a prelude to the walk's more scenic sections.
 For added challenge, the tree-free start over the Fell of Eschoncan can be taken.
 This small but strenuous path rises in steep bracken immediately above Bruce's Stone, created for the first Merrick hill race.
 Over the years, runners' feet have kept the route open, though it can be tricky to trace in high summer.

 Bennan'stop is surprisingly rocky and rugged for a flat area.
 Slabs of ocean-bottom greywacke rock are tilted at about 30 degrees.
 You walk through a gap in a slab-top line of low crag and find five meters of downhill bare rock.
 Step onto it and run down, counting on the softness of the bog at the bottom.
 But it's at Benyellary, after rejoining the main Merrick path, that the walk takes on classic status.
 This marks the start of a high-level ridge walk along the Neive of the Spit, offering views across the Ayrshire plains to the sea on one side and into the granitic heartland of Galloway with its little lochs on the other.
 The goal is to reach Benyellary when the sun is low, creating a golden haze in the air and casting purple shadows in the Gloon corrie.